2dv514/syllabus/lectures/lectures/02_configuration_tools/slides.md

 ---
 ## Written Report
 * Investigate and compare these techniques
-* No need to set up, try to present your findings with relevance to the literature
+* No need to set up, try to present your findings with relevance to the literature and this lecture
 * Explain it as if you were talking to your classmates
 * A couple of pages per technique
 * Think about one of these you want to use to set up a system in the project assignment